Effects of Desoxyn Abuse

 - Side Effects

 - Long-Term Effects of Abuse

 Desoxyn is a prescription drug that is indicated to treat two conditions 1,2:

 - Attention-deficit/hyperactivity disorder (ADHD) in children 6 and older.

 - Exogenous obesity (obesity due to overeating) in individuals 12 years old or older (on a short-term basis only).

-This medication increases activity in the central nervous system (CNS) and shares properties with other prescription stimulants including methylphenidate (Ritalin and Concerta) and amphetamines (Adderall and Dexedrine) 3.
+This medication increases activity in the central nervous system (CNS) and shares properties with other prescription stimulants including the ADHD drug methylphenidate (Ritalin and Concerta) and amphetamines (Adderall and Dexedrine) 3.
 The most noteworthy difference is the strength.
 Desoxyn is more potent than the aforementioned drugs, and its effects can last for up to 8 hours 2.

 Prescription stimulant use is very prevalent in the U.S. In fact, in 2010, medical professionals wrote about 45 million prescriptions for stimulants like Desoxyn 5.